d2l-ai/d2l-en/chapter_introduction/index.md

 #### Search

-In the field of information retrieval, we often impose rankings over sets of items.
+In the field of information retrieval, we often impose ranks on sets of items.
 Take web search for example.
-The goal is less to determine *whether* a particular page is relevant for a query, but rather, which, among a set of relevant results should be shown most prominently to a particular user.
+The goal is less to determine *whether* a particular page is relevant for a query, but rather which, among a set of relevant results, should be shown most prominently to a particular user.
-One possible solution might be to first assign a score to every element in the set and then to retrieve the top-rated elements.
+One way of doing this might be to first assign a score to every element in the set and then to retrieve the top-rated elements.
 [PageRank](https://en.wikipedia.org/wiki/PageRank),
 the original secret sauce behind the Google search engine, was an early example of such a scoring system.
-Peculiarly, the scoring provided by PageRank did not depend on the actual query.
+Weirdly, the scoring provided by PageRank did not depend on the actual query.
 Instead, they relied on a simple relevance filter to identify the set of relevant candidates